-Children have been given user profiles for different online platforms such as Times Tables Rockstars and Sum Dogs in order to support their learning.
+Children have been given user profiles for the online platforms such as Times Tables Rockstars in order to support their learning.
 They are given opportunity in class time to access these through use of school ICT equipment.

 5.3 Personal, social and health education (PSHE) and citizenship